Regulatory takings in the United States: Lucas v. South Carolina Coastal Council

-In the Penn Central case, the Supreme Court had described a three-prong balancing test, which required a case-by-case analysis to determine if there had been a regulatory taking.
-This meant that it was difficult to predict whether a particular regulation merited compensation.
-Might there be situations in which there should be a "per se" rule requiring compensation?
 In Lucas v.
 South Carolina Coastal Council, the U.S. Supreme Court ruled that a State regulation that deprives a property owner of all economically beneficial use of that property can be a taking.
 Lucas had purchased two residential lots on a South Carolina barrier island, intending to build single-family homes such as those on the immediately adjacent parcels.
 At that time, Lucas's lots were not subject to the State's coastal zone building permit requirements.
 In 1988, however, the state legislature enacted the Beachfront Management Act, which barred Lucas from erecting any permanent habitable structures on his parcels.
 He filed suit against respondent state agency, contending that, even though the Act may have been a lawful exercise of the State's police power, the ban on construction deprived him of all "economically viable use" of his property and therefore effected a "taking" under the Fifth and Fourteenth Amendments that required the payment of just compensation.
 The court further clarified, however, that a regulation is not a taking if it is consistent with "restrictions that background principles of the State's law of property and nuisance already placed upon ownership."
 As an example of "background principles," the court referred to the right of government to prevent flooding of others' property.
 The Court noted: